On Golden Pond (1981 film)

-On Golden Pond is a 1981 family drama film directed by Mark Rydell from a screenplay written by Ernest Thompson adapted from his 1979 play of the same name.
+On Golden Pond is a 1981 drama film directed by Mark Rydell from a screenplay written by Ernest Thompson, adapted from his 1979 play of the same name.
 It stars Katharine Hepburn, Henry Fonda (in his final theatrical film), Jane Fonda, Doug McKeon, Dabney Coleman and William Lanteau.
-In the film, Norman (Henry Fonda) is a curmudgeon with an estranged relationship with his daughter Chelsea (Jane Fonda).
-At Golden Pond, he and his wife nevertheless agree to care for Billy, the son of Chelsea's new boyfriend, and a most unexpected relationship blooms.
+In the film, Norman (Henry Fonda), a crusty, retired professor grappling with many effects of aging, has been married for many years to upbeat, feisty Ethel (Katharine Hepburn), and has had a remote, difficult relationship with their daughter, Chelsea (Jane Fonda).
+At their summer home on Golden Pond, Norman and Ethel agree to care for Billy, the son of Chelsea's new boyfriend, and an unexpected relationship blooms.

-On Golden Pond was theatrically released on December 4, 1981 to critical and commercial success.
-Reviewers praised Rydell's direction, Thompson's screenplay and the performances of the cast, while the film grossed $119.3 million domestically, becoming the second highest-grossing film of 1981 in North America.
-It received ten nominations at the 54th Academy Awards, including for the Best Picture and won three: Best Actor (for Henry Fonda), Best Actress (for Hepburn), and Best Adapted Screenplay.
+On Golden Pond was released theatrically on December 4, 1981, to critical and commercial success.
+Reviewers highly praised Rydell's direction, Thompson's screenplay and the performances of the cast.
+The film grossed $119.3 million domestically, becoming the second highest-grossing film of 1981 in North America.
+It received ten nominations at the 54th Academy Awards, including for Best Picture, and won three: Best Actor (Henry Fonda), Best Actress (Katharine Hepburn) and Best Adapted Screenplay.

 Plot

 An aging couple, Ethel and Norman Thayer, continue a tradition of spending each summer at their cottage on a lake called Golden Pond, in the far reaches of northern New England.
 When they first arrive, Ethel notices the loons calling on the lake "welcoming them home"; Norman, however, claims he does not hear anything.

-As they resettle into their summer home, Norman, who is about to turn 80, has memory problems arise when he is unable to recognize several family photographs, which he copes with by frequently talking about death and growing old.
-Ethel does her best to liven up the atmosphere – they play Parcheesi, admire the natural scenery, and talk to the mailman, Charlie, who delivers mail and visits via boat.
+As they resettle into their summer home, Norman, who is about to turn 80, shows signs of dementia when he is unable to recognize several family photographs.
+He copes with his memory problems by frequently talking about death and growing old.
+Ethel does her best to liven up the atmosphere – they play Parcheesi, admire the natural scenery, and talk to the mailman, Charlie, who visits via boat.

-They are visited by their only child, daughter Chelsea, who is somewhat estranged from her curmudgeon of a father.
-She introduces her parents to her fiancé Bill and his 13-year-old son Billy.
+They are visited by their only child, daughter Chelsea, who is somewhat estranged from her father.
+She introduces her parents to her fiancé Bill and his 13-year-old son, Billy.
 Norman tries to play mind games with Bill, an apparent pastime of his.
-Bill lets him know that he knows what Norman is doing and he doesn't really mind, but that he will only take so much of it.
+Bill tells him he knows what Norman is doing and he does not really mind, but that he will take only so much of it.

-In another conversation, Chelsea discusses with Ethel her frustration over her relationship with her father, feeling that even though she lives thousands of miles away in Los Angeles, she still feels like she is answering to him.
+In another conversation, Chelsea discusses with Ethel her frustration over her relationship with her father, feeling that although she lives thousands of miles away in Los Angeles, she still feels like she is answering to him.

 Before they depart for a European vacation, Chelsea and Bill ask the Thayers to allow Billy to stay with them for a month while they have some time to themselves.
-Norman, seeming more senile and cynical than usual due to his 80th birthday and heart palpitations, agrees to Billy's staying.
+Although Norman is acting cynically as his 80th birthday approaches, showing signs of dementia and having heart palpitations, he allows Billy to stay.